Server Name Indication: Encrypted Client Hello

 Encrypted Client Hello (ECH) is a TLS 1.3 protocol extension that enables encryption of the whole Client Hello message, which is sent during the early stage of TLS 1.3 negotiation.
 ECH encrypts the payload with a public key that the relying party (a web browser) needs to know in advance, which means ECH is most effective with large CDNs known to browser vendors in advance.

 The initial 2018 version of this extension was called Encrypted SNI (ESNI) and its implementations were rolled out in an "experimental" fashion to address this risk of domain eavesdropping.
-Firefox 85 removed support for ESNI.
 In contrast to ECH, Encrypted SNI encrypted just the SNI rather than the whole Client Hello.
-Opt-in support for this version was incorporated into Firefox in October 2018 and required enabling DNS-over-HTTPS.
+Opt-in support for this version was incorporated into Firefox in October 2018 and required enabling DNS over HTTPS (DoH).
+But it was removed in January 2021 with the release of Firefox 85.

 In March 2020, ESNI was reworked into the ECH extension, after analysis demonstrated that encrypting only the SNI is insufficient.
 For example, specifications permit the Pre-Shared Key extension to contain any data to facilitate session resumption, even transmission of a cleartext copy of exactly the same server name that is encrypted by ESNI.
 Also, encrypting extensions one-by-one would require an encrypted variant of every extension, each with potential privacy implications, and even that exposes the set of extensions advertised.
 Lastly, real-world deployment of ESNI has exposed interoperability limitations.
 The short name was ECHO in March 2020 and changed to ECH in May 2020.

 Both ESNI and ECH are compatible only with TLS 1.3 because they rely on KeyShareEntry which was first defined in TLS 1.3.

-Also, to use ECH, the client must not propose TLS versions below 1.3.
+Another Internet Draft incorporates a parameter for transmitting the ECH public keys via HTTPS and SVCB DNS record types, shortening the handshake process.

 In August 2020, the Great Firewall of China started blocking ESNI traffic, while still allowing ECH traffic.

 In October 2020, Russian ISP Rostelecom and its mobile operator Tele2 started blocking ESNI traffic.
 In September of the same year, Russian censorship ministry Roscomnadzor planned to ban a range of encryption protocols, among which were TLS 1.3 and ESNI, which hindered web site access censorship.

+In July 2023, in the IETF117 meeting, members working on ECH informed Chrome and Firefox were doing a 1% sample trial, and the team expects the final draft to be submitted to the IESG evaluation by January 2024.

+In Sep 2023, Cloudflare started to support ECH for hosted domains.

+ECH is enabled in Firefox by default since version 119, and is recommended by Mozilla to be used along with DNS over HTTPS.
+In September 2023, Chromium version 117 (used in Google Chrome, Microsoft Edge, Samsung Internet, and Opera) enabled it by default, also requiring keys to be deployed in HTTPS resource records in DNS.